How to Create Virality

 Make people feel like insiders

 Word of mouth can also be boosted via scarcity and exclusivity.
 If you have something that few others have, you will feel special.
-You are also more likely to tell others about it.
-Why?
-Because it makes you look good.
+You are also more likely to tell others about it because it makes you look good.
 Having insider knowledge is social currency.

 ⇒ Remember: people share things that make them look good to others.

-Triggers and cues lead people to talk, choose and use.
 Social currency gets people talking, but triggers keep them talking.
+Triggers lead people to talk, choose and use.

 Virtually everything we do in life is a matter of habit.
 Each habit is a loop composed of a cue (a.k.a. a trigger), a routine, and a reward.